micromark/micromark-extension-frontmatter/readme.md

 ## Syntax

-Frontmatter form with, roughly, the following BNF:
+Frontmatter forms with, roughly, the following BNF:

 ```bnf
 ; Note: `fence` is an arbitrary, configured, fence.